civictechdc/us-congress-pizza-flag-tracker/readme.md

 # Local Deployment

-If using conda:
+## Conda Environment

+If you have not created the conda environment for this project:

+    ```
     conda create --name myenv

-Then:
+    ```

+If the conda environment has been created:

     conda activate myenv
     pip install -r requirements.txt

-**OR if using python, set up your Python environment:**
+## Python Environment without Conda

+ If you have not created a Python environment for this project:

    python3 -m venv myenv

 Then: